chipsalliance/firrtl-spec/spec.md

 The result of the bit extraction operation are the bits of e between lo (inclusive) and hi (inclusive). hi must be greater than or equal to lo.
 Both hi and lo must be non-negative and strictly less than the bit width of e.
+The index of the least significant bit is 0 and the index of the most significant bit is one less than the width of the argument.

 ## Head